serodriguez68/machine-learning-cheatsheet/cheatsheets/Part 4 - Clustering/k_means_clustering.md

 ## Applications

-- It is used a general tool for data exploration and discoveries, in which the objective is to understand the problem or the business better.
+- It is used a general tool for data exploration and discovery, in which the objective is to understand the problem or the business better.
 - Market segmentation: Find natural groupings of customers.
 - "Find a similar Whiskey".
 If we had all whiskeys clustered by flavour, given one whiskey we